MEET THE TEAM

 At 16, I had no idea what I wanted to do, but I was sure it wasn’t music.
 I considered studying biology or conservation, but I didn’t think I was built for the university environment.
 A county youth orchestra tour a year later made me realise that playing the oboe was exactly what I wanted to commit myself to, and I was informed that such thing as conservatoires existed - who knew?!

-Music college has been a huge journey.
+Music college was a huge journey.
 Despite being the best thing I’ve ever done, I would be lying if I said it didn’t have its challenges, with a pandemic, reed meltdowns and cracked instruments, it has certainly tested me.
 Deep down it has always come back to doing what I love, and being surrounded by like-minded people.

 The most impactful role models in my life have been women, particularly my music teachers.
 They have supported and pushed me in just the right ways.
 EMPOWER has grown into such a special community and I feel that as a young female, to use my voice and to help people to be inspired like I have been in the past, feels like my way of giving back.
 Supporting and championing other women is crucial and we should never forget that.”